Learn how to say “any” and other Spanish words using the award-winning Rosetta Stone app.

 People want to learn Spanish for many different reasons.
 For some, hearing the language spoken throughout the U.S. and featured prominently on TV and in music is the driver.
 Others plan to vacation, volunteer or work in one of the 20 countries around the world where Spanish is the official language.
 Whatever your reason, you can get off to a strong start by focusing first on what matters most—learning basic Spanish words and phrases and how to pronounce them.
 This is the foundation for understanding and conversing with any of the estimated 437 million people who speak Spanish fluently.

-Many times, new language learners get caught up in efforts to memorize long lists of Spanish words and phrases.
+Many times, new language learners get caught up in efforts to memorise long lists of Spanish words and phrases.
 And then they find themselves frustrated, unable to understand or be understood in everyday Spanish conversations.
 That’s why it’s important to learn to pronounce and understand commonly used Spanish words and phrases, so you can feel comfortable and confident speaking with locals.

 It’s worth noting that Spanish has some pronunciation distinctions that can make it a bit of a challenge for new learners.
-As one example, the letter r is pronounced differently and takes some practice for most new learners.
+As one example, the letter r is pronounced differently and takes some practise for most new learners.
 This distinct sound is formed by tapping the tip of the tongue on the roof of the mouth, about a third of the way back in the mouth.
-Some Spanish language experts counsel new learners to practice making the “tt” sound, as it sounds in the English word butter.
+Some Spanish language experts counsel new learners to practise making the “tt” sound, as it sounds in the English word butter.

 To hone your pronunciation, you’ll need immediate feedback on your efforts.
 Feedback will guide you in making needed corrections.
-Then you can practice until your mouth is able to readily shape the sounds that make up the language.
+Then you can practise until your mouth is able to readily shape the sounds that make up the language.
 Rosetta Stone helps you get it right in a snap with our TruAccent™ speech engine, which instantly compares your voice to native and non-native speakers to give you real-time pronunciation feedback.
 It’s also adjustable, which allows you to fine-tune your accent.
 TruAccent is among the most powerful tools for helping you learn and speak the Spanish language.

 After you have learned to pronounce basic words and short phrases, it’s a natural transition to move to the longer phrases that make up so much of everyday conversation.
 Rosetta Stone’s brief, 10-minute lessons are built in just this way, first teaching the basics, then tackling the longer phrases.
 This approach helps you acquire the skills to speak Spanish with confidence.